Witch Hazel (Looney Tunes): Golden age

 Bewitched Bunny retells the fairy tale about Hansel and Gretel.
-Witch Hazel plays the witch who attempts to cook and eat the children.
-Bugs Bunny witnesses her coax the children inside and saves the youths from Witch Hazel's clutches because the Masked Avenger is not around.
+Witch Hazel plays the witch who attempts to cook and eat the titular children.
+Bugs Bunny witnesses her coax the children inside and saves them from Witch Hazel's clutches because the Masked Avenger is not around.
 Once the witch realizes that Bugs is a rabbit, she chases him to put him into her witch's brew.
 Upon putting Bugs into a sleeping spell, he is awoken by a kiss from Prince Charming; Bugs then tells him that he is in the wrong story.
-Bugs eventually uses Hazel's own magic against her and transforms her into a sexy female rabbit, to whom he is instantly attracted.
-He walks away with her while he breaks the fourth wall and comments, "Ah sure, I know.
+Bugs eventually uses Hazel's own magic against her and transforms her into a female rabbit, to whom he is instantly attracted.
+He then walks away with her while he breaks the fourth wall and comments, "Ah sure, I know.
 But aren't they all witches inside?"

 In Broom-Stick Bunny, Witch Hazel takes great pride in her status as the ugliest witch.
 While trick-or-treating on Halloween as a witch, Bugs Bunny visits Witch Hazel's house and she mistakes him for an actual witch.
 So does her magic mirror, which warns, "You're an ugly one, 'tis true; but that creep is uglier far than you!"
 Jealous that this newcomer is uglier than herself, Hazel attempts to trick the "witch" into drinking a "Pretty Potion" disguised as tea.
 Bugs removes his mask to drink it and she becomes obsessed with using the rabbit in her witch's brew.
 Hazel captures him by tricking him with a carrot.
 Hazel is about to kill Bugs, but becomes distraught when his sad eyes remind her of Paul, her pet tarantula.
 Bugs calms her down with a beverage which turns out to be the Pretty Potion.
 Transformed into a beautiful young woman, Hazel asks her magic mirror if she is still ugly.
 The genie in her mirror instantly falls in love with her and Hazel flies off into the night on her flying broomstick and the genie chases after her on his magic carpet.
-Bugs calls Air Raid headquarters to ask them about a "Flying Socceress chased by a Genie with light brown hair."
+Bugs calls Air Raid headquarters to alert them about a "Flying sorceress chased by a genie with light brown hair."